 - personal data that is no longer required for legal or business purposes must be destroyed securely in accordance with document retention policies.

-Our data protection officers ensure compliance with local and Group requirements and assist in investigating alleged breaches.
-In addition, our people undergo annual online training on the principles, policies and procedures for data privacy and security.
+Line data protection officers at functional and business levels in Singapore and locally-appointed officers at overseas locations ensure that data is safeguarded.
+These officers report to the Franchise Data Protection Officers in Singapore, who in turn report to the Group CEO.
+Our data protection officers ensure compliance with local regulations and Group requirements and assist in investigating alleged breaches.
+Every year, our people undergo online training on the principles, policies and procedures for data privacy and security.

 Information on our approach to privacy and data protection and contact details for our Data Protection Officers are available on our website.
 Our UOB Privacy Notice is also available online and at all branches in Singapore.

-We collaborated with the ABS and participated in the Financial Services – Information Sharing and Analysis Center to share with our industry peers potential threats and best practices to strengthen our collective defence against cyber attacks.
+We collaborated with ABS and participated in the Financial Services – Information Sharing and Analysis Center to share with our industry peers potential threats and best practices to strengthen our collective defence against cyber attacks.